Gifting Tables Scam

 Gifting Tables Scam: How It Works

-Have you heard of the Gifting Tables Scam?
-It is making a comeback after being categorized as a pyramid scheme a decade ago.
+Let me explain.
 What is a gifting table?
-In this material, we will look at how it works and how you can avoid it.
-Let’s take a look at what turned out to be one of the most prevalent financial scams out there.
+In this article, we will show you how it works and how to avoid it.
+Let's also take a look at what turned out to be one of the most prevalent financial scams.

 The Gifting Tables Scam consists of a four-level pyramid.
 It has eight participants assigned to the bottom row, four to the third row, and two to the second row.
 The top row is for only one player, which takes turns.